Safe Snow Removal for Seniors: Find Help, or Follow Best-Practices

 - Shovel frequently.
 If a big storm is forecasted, go outside and shovel every time the snowfall is about 2 inches.
 This will help lessen the load and make snow shoveling more manageable.

 - Set a time limit.
-Shoveling snow is a hard work, so take a break after 20 - 30 minutes of shoveling and resume after having rested.
+Shoveling snow is hard work, so take a break after 20 - 30 minutes of shoveling and resume after having rested.

 - Lift with the legs, not the back.
 The legs have very strong muscle groups so make sure the legs carry the brunt of the lifting.
 Bend and straighten the knees when shoveling and make sure the back is not bending.